arduino/rp2040tools/README.md

 # rp2040tools

 This repo contains all the tools used by Arduino to upload compiled code to the boards that use the rp2040 processor.
-The repo includes also the dependencies and the Dockerfile used to crosscompile the tools.

 ## Tools